sagacious123/react-interview-questions-using-mindmap/README.md

 I'm Hiep.
 I work as a full-time software engineer.
 Most of my open-source projects are focused on one thing - to help people learn 📚.

 I am writing the next parts for the series.
-You just need to follow my series and we will crack the React interviews together :heart:
+You just need to follow my series and we will crack the React interviews together

 My series about __Crack the React Interviews By Using Mindmap__ on Dev.to: https://dev.to/hieptl/series/13102

 > If the repository is useful, please help me share the repository and give me a :star:.
 It will make me feel motivation to work even harder.
-I will try to make many open sources and share to the community :heart:.
+I will try to make many open sources and share to the community.
 >
 > I also created some series that help you improve your practical skills:
 >